Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a0_3_adventure_of_the_unasked_question/taskmaps/taskmap.md

 ## 📎 Notes

-- This minigame’s stanza is tightly recursive and should test *non-events* rather than events.
+- This minigame’s stanza is tightly recursive and **does** test *non-events* rather than events.
 - Ideal for debugging how the system handles quiet breakdowns, misfires in expectation, and dormant code paths.
+- The stanza is complete and thematically self-contained.
 - If successful, this minigame could link to future sentinel escalation in `quarantine_ai/` or a dream-layer drift into `memory_ai/`.

 ---